WARSAW, Poland — Poland has joined a growing group of countries declaring they will supply weapons to Ukraine amid the country’s tensions with Russia.

 “Good news.
 The Council of Ministers has approved, on my request, a resolution on aid to Ukraine,” Błaszczak said in a tweet.

 The latest move follows the declaration made by Polish Prime Minister Mateusz Morawiecki during his Feb.
-1 meeting with Ukrainian President Volodymyr Zelensky in Ukraine’s capital Kyiv.
+1 meeting with Ukrainian President Volodymyr Zelenskyy in Ukraine’s capital Kyiv.

 “We are ready to supply to Ukraine several dozen thousand rounds of ammunition and artillery ammunition, air defense systems, and also light mortars and reconnaissance drones,” Morawiecki said, as quoted in a statement released by his office.